Probate Q&A Series

 Detailed Answer

 Living far from your attorney’s office should not delay or complicate estate administration in North Carolina.
-Modern technology and recent changes in state law allow personal representatives, beneficiaries and attorneys to manage many probate tasks entirely online or by phone.
+Modern technology and recent changes in state law allow personal representatives, beneficiaries and attorneys to manage many probate tasks remotely, including by phone, mail, and in some instances electronically.
 Below we explain how you can handle estate administration remotely under North Carolina law.

 1. Electronic Court Filings